qmk/qmk_firmware/docs/feature_unicode.md

 There are several functions that you can add to your keymap to customize the functionality of this feature.

 * `void qk_ucis_start_user(void)` - This runs when you run the "start" function, and can be used to provide feedback.
 By default, it types out a keyboard emoji.
+* `void qk_ucis_success(uint8_t symbol_index)` - This runs when the unicode input has matched something, and has completed.
+Default doesn't do anything.
 * `void qk_ucis_symbol_fallback (void)` - This runs if the input text doesn't match anything.
 The default function falls back to trying that input as a unicode code.

 The default code for these are:

 ```c